tommyjcxie/Image-Reconfiguration/README.md

 # Image Reconfiguration
-A Java program that takes in a jpg file and does various configurations on the image such as resizing, inverting the colors, etc.
+A Java program that takes in a jpg file and does various configurations on the image such as resizing, inverting the color, etc.